geek-kb/k8s_security/docs/best_practices/cluster_setup_and_hardening/pod_security/container_escape_mitigation.md

 ## Conclusion

 **Preventing container escape** is essential for Kubernetes security.
-By **disabling privileged containers, restricting filesystem access, enforcing security profiles, and using sandboxed runtimes**, you can significantly reduce the risk of container breakout attacks.
+By **disabling privileged containers, enforcing security profiles, and using sandboxed runtimes**, you can significantly reduce the risk of container breakout attacks.

-➡ For more security recommendations, visit **[Pod Security Standards](/docs/best_practices/cluster_setup_and_hardening/pod_security)**.